wirenboard/wirenboard/README.md

 VSCode building and debugging
 =============================

 There are VSCode config files in [vscode](vscode) folder.
 These files can be used to build and debug Wiren Board software.
 Take some attention on `includePath` settings in `c_cpp_properties.json` and `command` settings in debug tasks in *tasks.json* because they contain sensitive settings for your environment.
+In `Debug build and copy to wb7` and `Build and copy to wb7` tasks you should insert your controller's IP.

 For build and run cpp tests you need to install `qemu` and `binfmt` packages on your host.
 ```